TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/analysis/AccessibilityCalculations.md

 ## **Using the Tool with Modeller**
 The tool is not callable from Emme Modeller.
-Please use XTMF instead.
+Please use XTMF.

 ## **Using the Tool with XTMF**